OrchardCMS/OrchardCore/src/OrchardCore.Modules/OrchardCore.Apis.GraphQL/README.md

 *ExposeExceptions (bool, Default: false for production, true for development)*

 If set to true stack traces are exposed to graphql clients

+*MaxNumberOfResults (int, Default: 1000)
+The maximum number of results returned by all paged fields/types.

 *MaxDepth (int?, Default: 20)*